Summer Flowering Bulbs

 Summer flowering bulbs provide gardens with a riot of colour and fragrance.
 The majority can be planted directly outdoors, as soon as the risk of frost has passed.

 The range of bulbs on offer at Hillier Garden Centres increases each year.
-Find traditional favourites, plus exciting new varieties and bulb collections, including some new bulbs exclusively available at Hillier.
+Find traditional favourites, plus exciting new varieties.

 When to Plant Summer-Flowering Bulbs